tensorflow/java/CONTRIBUTING.md

 application will then take care to write the `api_def` proto for each operation classified.

 Make sure to erase completely the generated source folder of the `tensorflow-core-api` module before rerunning the build so you can see if your ops have been classified properly.
-Don't worry, that second run of the build will be fast ;)
+Don't worry, that second run of the build will be faster!
+Please review the location of the new generated ops after rebuilding and make necessary adjustments to the `api_def`protos manually if some of them seems to be in the "wrong" place, making sure to repeat this process until satisfaction.

 #### Ops Kernel Upgrade